Git-mark Profile (v0.2)

 A git-mark chain is valid if:

-pubkey = prev_pubkey + scalar(commit) × G - On-chain: Each UTXO exists (or existed) on Bitcoin
+pubkey = prev_pubkey + scalar(prev_pubkey, commit) × G - On-chain: Each UTXO exists (or existed) on Bitcoin

 - Git validity: Commit hashes correspond to actual git commits